-#BCN1040, Introduction to Sustainability and Measurement Systems 3 hrs., 3 crs.
+#BCN1040, Introduction to Sustainability and Measurement Systems

 Fundamentals of blueprint reading in light construction for use by the building trades.
 Includes current standards, design characteristics, structural relationships, and the use of building materials.

 +#BCN1041, Introduction to Sustainable Sites 3 hrs., 3 crs.